 Nelson used to DJ a Fort Worth kids’ radio show from 1-1:30pm every day.
 It broadcasted tunes to exhausted parents who desperately wanted their children to nap for thirty minutes, and Nelson obliged them with songs like “Tale of the Red Headed Stranger” and Tex Ritter’s “Blood on the Saddle”, songs which might not be considered appropriate children’s music these days.

 Years later, having been handed the reigns by CBS, Nelson’s then-wife (his third) Connie Koepke inspired him to take the original Red Headed Stranger and flesh it out, turning it into an aural western novel.
 Engineer Phil York lured Nelson to Autumn Sound Studio in Garland, Texas, and they set to work.
 Any instrumentation favored by the glossy hot country of the day was stripped away, leaving Nelson’s plucky acoustic guitar Trigger, upright bass, drums, piano (played by sister and frequent collaborator Bobbie), and occasional accordion, mandolin, and harmonica.
 The sessions didn’t take long.
-Harp player Mickey Raphael said part of the reason the record is so sparse is because it was recorded live – there were very few do-overs.
+Harp player Mickey Raphael said part of the reason the concept album is so sparse is because it was recorded live – there were very few do-overs.
 Bassist Bobby Earl Smith even claims that their version of “Blue Eyes” was a one-take recorded with everyone sitting in a circle.
 Like an intimate house show, the songs are spare but expansive and perfectly mic’d.

 The songs – vignettes, really – are mostly only at or under two minutes.
 They ingeniously alternate between the Stranger’s first-person travels and an omnipresent third-person narration, giving his voyage a fated feel, as if the Stranger is being watched from above with great care.